 6. The Frequency of Cataract Surgery

 Cataract extractions are the most common surgical procedure in the United States: almost four million are performed each year.
 On average, the out-of-pocket cost for cataract surgery is $3500 per eye.
 That adds up to a grand total of $14 billion spent on cataract surgery in the U.S. each year.
 Luckily, cataract surgery is usually a fairly painless procedure and is easy to recover from.
+It is such a routine surgery that doctors are very good at them.
 However, it is better to avoid needing surgery altogether by practicing the following steps.

 7. The Importance of Diet in Cataract Prevention